 Why does your business need to have a variety of payment solutions available?
 It’s what consumers want, and more importantly, it’s what they’ve come to expect from professional companies.
 Canadian B2C eCommerce sales rose almost 15% in the past year– do you want to be a part of that, or not?

 To process payments online, you will need to work with a company that handles credit card merchant services.
 Here are three things you should keep in mind while looking for this company.

 1. Security Does Matter

 This past week, shoppers were shocked to hear that a recent digital security breach at Target involved the information theft of over 40 million customer cards.
 This is the type of brand recognition you don’t want! eConsultancy research shows that, when it comes to abandoned purchases, 60% are the result of customer concerns about data security and payment safety.
+For that reason, more and more customers are turning to services from Fully-Verified for secure online payments.
 Check to make sure that merchant service providers adhere to PCI compliance guidelines when it comes to information security.

 2. Having Several Options Doesn’t Just Look Nice